Foothills Medical Centre: Information

-Foothills Medical Centre is an accredited Level 1 trauma centre by the Trauma Association of Canada, one of 10 trauma centres in Alberta, and the largest regional trauma centre in Southern Alberta.
+Foothills Medical Centre functions as a lead trauma centre, one of 10 trauma centres in Alberta, and the largest regional trauma centre in Southern Alberta.
 In addition, Foothills Medical Centre is accredited by Accreditation Canada for stroke rehabilitation.
 Foothills Medical Centre works in conjunction with the nearby University of Calgary for the purposes of educating students as well as providing facilities for medical research.

-FMC includes the University of Calgary Cumming School of Medicine, Hotchkiss Brain Institute, as well as the Special Services Building (where most other medical services are provided) and the Tom Baker Cancer Centre, which was renamed the "Cancer Centre", and is a leading centre in Alberta for cancer treatment and research.
+FMC includes the University of Calgary Cumming School of Medicine, Hotchkiss Brain Institute, as well as the Special Services Building (where most other medical services are provided) and the Arthur J.E.
+Child Comprehensive Cancer Centre, which is a leading centre in Alberta for cancer treatment and research.
 The large site also features Grace Women's Health Centre, which specializes in women's health, the Health Sciences Association of Alberta, as well as both the North Tower and South Tower, which offer many outpatient services.
 The head office of Libin Cardiovascular Institute of Alberta is located on the 8th floor of the Foothills Medical Centre.
 The TRW Building was also added to the Health Sciences building, which was completed in late 2005.
 In addition, the new McCaig Tower opened in October 2010 with 93 inpatient beds, 36 bed intensive care unit (only 28 funded by the Government of Alberta), 21 short-stay beds (a total of 150 additional beds), as well as 8 operating rooms.
 In November 2011, the newly designed Intensive Care Unit (ICU) was awarded the 2012 Design Citation for being "one of the best in the world".
-The neighbouring Alberta Children's Hospital and west side of the University of Calgary campus are accessible from FMC via West Campus Boulevard.
+The neighbouring Alberta Children's Hospital and west side of the University of Calgary campus are accessible from FMC via University Boulevard.

-Apart from these distinctions, FMC boasts the world's first and most powerful movable MRI machine, which was introduced in January 2009.
-It will help patients at the Foothills Medical Centre (FMC) receive the world's safest, most accurate surgery possible.
+Apart from these distinctions, FMC has a movable MRI machine, which was introduced in January 2009.
+It will help patients at the Foothills Medical Centre (FMC) receive surgery.
 In addition, the world's first robotic surgery to remove a brain tumour was performed on a patient at the FMC, which also created a landmark in Canadian medical history.
 In June 2010, the Calgary Stroke Program, an initiative of the Foothills Medical Centre, was awarded the "Stroke Services Distinction" and is recognized as one of two leading stroke centres in Canada, the other in Toronto, by Accreditation Canada.